For Nice Teeth you Need To Cut Out The Dry Food And Feed Your Dog Raw Meaty Bones...

 2. The nutritional benefits of feeding bones to dogs

 Dogs eat whole prey.
 That’s what those big, back teeth are all about.
 They are bone crunchers and consumers.
 It stands that they gain some nutrition from them.
 In fact, they say bones feed bones in dogs.
-First off, a raw meaty bone contain lots of fresh cartilage which is a source of glucosamine, chondroitin and vitamin C to your dog (how does it make sense to wait until their joints are ruined before adding this stuff into their food?!).
+First off, a raw meaty bone contain lots of fresh cartilage which is a source of glucosamine, collagen, chondroitin and vitamin C to your dog (how does it make sense to wait until their joints are ruined before adding this stuff into their food?!).
 Bones also contain lots of protein and minerals vital for bone growth, including lysine and easily assimilated natural calcium, as well as micro minerals, such as selenium, copper and magnesium.
 These are all essential to young pups and brood bitches, as they help build strong teeth, joints and bones.

 On top of this, raw bones provide some much needed roughage in their diet.
 They have a cleansing/scouring effect on the dogs digestive tract, and the roughage encourages healthy faecal motions that stimulate the anal glands.